Arts education in DC Public Schools cultivates students’ ability to create and empowers them to use their voice with courage.

 DCPS Arts develops the critical problem solving and communication skills of students that are vital in creating today’s complex society.
 The Framework for Arts Learning is a curriculum that encompasses all arts disciplines, aligning student investigations and experiences from the youngest school age to graduation.
-Throughout their time in DCPS, students increase their ability to address complex issues and to explore multiple perspectives through the arts.
+Throughout their time in DCPS, students increase their ability to address complex issues and explore multiple perspectives through the arts.
 Students of DCPS arts education will be innovative in their approach to contemporary society’s most pressing issues, as they become savvy consumers and producers of culture.

 The DCPS Arts curriculum, the Framework for Arts Learning, sets out a vision for arts education in DCPS.
 This vision includes creating a forum to discuss arts education across disciplines as a space for exploring and investigating universal human themes.
 While providing flexibility in execution to account for the range of environments in which students are educated, the Framework for Arts Learning makes clear expectations for the student experience in an arts learning environment, defining the role of the teacher as a facilitator and the student as a creator.

-Nathan Diamond, Director, Arts
+Mary Lambert, Director, Arts

 Margaret Meenehan, Director, Fillmore Arts

-Kristy Esparza, Specialist, Visual and Digital Arts
+Lindsey Vance, Manager, Visual and Digital Arts